skucik20/AtomicHabits/README.md

 - [x] Scroll does not work on list in Progrss history
 - [ ] Remove highliting of the list
 - [ ] If you change list arreangement it restes after restart
+- [ ] User can eddit title so it will be the same

 ## Completed ✅
 - [x] Create GitHub repository